-'City of the Love Train''City of the love train, where are you gonna take us tonight?
+'City of the love train, where are you gonna take us tonight?

 Where you gonna take us on this warm summer night?'